This is the featured image of the Discover Powerful Parallel Processing blog article.

-If you’re familiar with audio compression, you’ve probably heard of parallel compression.
-In that case, you know that compressors bring loud levels down and low levels up – thus reducing the dynamic range.
+You've probably heard of parallel compression if you're familiar with audio compression.
+In that case, you know that compressors bring loud levels down and low levels up - thus reducing the dynamic range.
 However, since our ears are way more sensitive to the high levels being limited than the low levels being boosted, a new technique was born to highlight upward compression.
 Therefore, it is perhaps the most utilized implementation of parallel processing.
-In addition, it lets you make sounds bigger while retaining their dynamics and makes the artifacts of compression less evident (since the compression is being done on low levels).

-This means you can drive the compressor harder than you could in serial without damaging the sound.
+In addition, it lets you make sounds bigger while retaining their dynamics and makes the compression artifacts less evident (since the compression is being done on low levels).
+This means you can drive the compressor harder than in serial without damaging the sound.
 It also allows you to adjust the amount of compression in the mix with faders instead of parameters.

-What is more, there are a number of ways to achieve parallel compression in both analog and digital setups.
-An analog setup requires some re-routing of signal and of course, auxiliary tracks (since you can’t simply duplicate/create tracks like in a DAW).
-In this section of the blog I will demonstrate a quick way to set this up digitally in Lumit.
+Moreover, there are several ways to achieve parallel compression in analog and digital setups.
+An analog design requires some re-routing of signal and, of course, auxiliary tracks (since you can't simply duplicate/create tracks like in a DAW).
+In this blog section, I will demonstrate a quick way to set this up digitally in Lumit.

-First, drag an instance of Lumit’s Compressor/Expander onto the track you wish to process.
+First, drag an instance of Lumit's Compressor/Expander onto the track you wish to process.
 This unit will address the downward compression aspect by gently reducing peaks above the threshold.
-Set it’s parameters to something like this.
+Set its parameters to something like this.

 serial comp unit